Employment Law Firm in Pennsylvania

 PA Businesses Can Document Efforts to Reduce Losses When Filing a Business Interruption Claim From COVID-19

-Nearly every non-essential business in Pennsylvania has been shut down, using a greatly reduced workforce, or telecommuting as a result of the COVID-19 pandemic.
-The loss of revenue and profits is staggering.
-Customers across the United States and around the world are...
+PA Businesses Can Document Efforts to Reduce Losses When Filing a Business Interruption Claim From COVID-19 Nearly every non-essential business in Pennsylvania has been shut down, using a greatly reduced workforce, or telecommuting as a result of the COVID-19...

-As we predicted in a recent blog, the pandemic is likely to prompt a flood of wrongful death lawsuits against private sector and municipal employers.
-On May 7, 2020, Pennsylvania’s first Covid-19 related wrongful death suit was filed in a Philadelphia Common Pleas...
+COVID-19 Produces Its First Wrongful Death Suit in Pennsylvania As we predicted in a recent blog, the pandemic is likely to prompt a flood of wrongful death lawsuits against private sector and municipal employers.
+On May 7, 2020,...

+Are WARN Notices Required for COVID-19 Layoffs in Pennsylvania?
 As a result of Pennsylvania’s COVID-19 stay-at-home order, many businesses are having employees telecommute – some for the first time.
-But others have had to terminate or furlough all or some of their workforce, whether employees wear white or blue collars.
-As efforts...
+But others have had to terminate or furlough all or some of their...

-On April 14, the Pennsylvania House of Representatives passed a “COVID-19 Emergency Mitigation Plan for Businesses.”
-It requires Gov.Tom Wolf to publish guidelines on how businesses can operate while reducing the risk of spreading the coronavirus.
-Businesses...
+Don’t Let COVID-19 Layoffs Trigger Discrimination Complaints On April 14, the Pennsylvania House of Representatives passed a “COVID-19 Emergency Mitigation Plan for Businesses.”
+It requires Gov.Tom Wolf to publish guidelines on how businesses can operate while...

-Employees who are prescribed medical marijuana and are terminated by employers for using it in the workplace just received a serious level of protection.
-A Lackawanna County court said an employee’s suit against her former employer may proceed.
-Pamela Palmiter worked...
+Workers Using Medical Marijuana Are Protected from Being Fired Employees who are prescribed medical marijuana and are terminated by employers for using it in the workplace just received a serious level of protection.
+A Lackawanna County court said an employee’s suit...

-Social media is undoubtedly one of the great communication tools of our time.
+Social Media in Employment and Municipal Law: The Road Raging Employee Social media is undoubtedly one of the great communication tools of our time.
 But using sites like Facebook and Instagram doesn’t come without repercussions.
-There are limits to freedom of speech, particularly in the employment setting; when speech exceeds those...
+There are limits to freedom of speech,...